emredesu/konkon_server/README.md

 5- Log in using your MySQL credentials

 ##### Server is hosted on localhost with port 27015 by default.
 Edit `server_config.json` if you would like to change that or other variables such as the database port/address.

+##### Certificate files included are signed locally and included to be able to run the server out-of-the-box.
+They are obviously not secure to use.